 - Putting in place a return to work or disability management program to reduce the length of time employees are off work after an injury; and

-- Getting involved in your industry’s safety program to reduce injuries in your classification group.
+- Engaging with an industry-based safety program to reduce injuries in your industry classification group.

 These programs can have many other benefits for your business, such as increasing productivity, improving morale and retaining a skilled workforce.
 Learn more: